 Review Visa Requirements

 Getting your visa approved should be a top priority.
-You may have heard of the famous globetrotter Jessica Nabongo, who aims to be the first black woman to visit every country in the world.
-She’s already well on her way towards achieving that goal, which means that she’s no stranger to visas.
+You may have heard of Woni Spotts, who is the first black woman to visit every country in the world.
+She’s achieved that goal, which means that she’s no stranger to visas.
 Even she emphasizes the importance of always double-checking your visa requirements; otherwise, everything else about the moving process will be even more complicated.
 After all, those cheap flights you scored could mean nothing if your visa application is rejected.

 Check Living Arrangements